 In the world of digital currencies, it’s not always practical to save money in jars.
 If you don’t carry cash, you’ll need to get more creative.

-Separate bank accounts can work like money jars in the digital space.
+Separate online bank accounts can work like money jars in the digital space.
 Rather than dropping spare change into your glass jar, you’ll move money from your checking account to a savings account used for specific goals.
 You can think of a bank savings account as a virtual piggy bank, and it works just as well as a real one.

 You can move significant dollar amounts or save the change.
 For example, if you have $90.25 in one account, you can slide 25 cents into savings.
 It won’t feel like much, but again, the goal is not to save a million dollars through this technique.
 It’s to create a mindset for saving.